giuseppemag/presentations/hoppinger/2024/hoppinger.CH/website/services/development.md

 In order to expose the system to users that will, well, use it, we need to make the data available.
 We do this by opening a series of "holes" in our backend: digital doors and windows of sorts.
 The holes can have different shapes, different keys, and different size, depending on the requirements of the application in terms of security and performance.

 ### Privacy and security
-A system dealing with sensitive data such as commercial, transactional, or healthcare, will need to expose exactly the right data to exactly those users who are supposed to have access to it, and not indiscriminately allow everyone to see (and even worse: change!) everything.
-Let's dive into this topic.
+A system dealing with sensitive data such as commercial, transactional, or healthcare, will need to expose exactly the right data to exactly those users who are supposed to have access to it, and not indiscriminately allow everyone to see (and even worse: change!) everything, especially stuff that belongs to others.
+Let's dive into this.

 The user needs to access a subset of the data both for reading and writing.
 Mind you: the subset for reading and the subset for writing will not necessarily be the same data: usually, a user can read quite a lot more data than they can modify!

 For example, a user will be able to see the available products in the shop, but will not be able to make changes to them (imagine a world where we could change the price on Amazon.com before buying: intriguing, but probably not very viable for the business in the long run!).
-A user will be able to write for example their own address, their payment method, or preferred delivery method, among other things.
+A user will be able to write, for example, their own address, their payment method, or preferred delivery method, among other things, but nothing else outside of the domain of that specific user.
+Similarly, a vendor will only be able to manage their own products and prices, but no products and prices from other vendors.

 The restrictions on reading and writing data are not only logical: they are the essential means by which we enforce security and integrity of the system.
 Each piece of data has a logical owner: be it a user or even another system (for example when we mirror data from an ERP into our own Elastic database).